I've been collecting hard rock and heavy metal CDs since the late '80s.

 The Glory Days of Thrash

-Arizona's ATROPHY unfortunately fell into the "third tier" trap, though it was certainly not due to lack of talent on their part.
-The thrash metal scene was an extremely crowded field back then, and they were just one of many good bands that ended up falling through the cracks.
-Atrophy may not have become one of the underground's big names, but the Tucson-based quartet released two highly regarded studio albums on Roadrunner Records (1988's Socialized Hate and 1990's Violent By Nature) which gave them the opportunity to tour the world and share stages with such luminaries as Slayer, Sacred Reich, and Death Angel, not to mention garnering a loyal cult following that remains to this day.
+Atrophy may not have become one of the underground's big names, but the quartet released two highly regarded studio albums on Roadrunner Records (1988's Socialized Hate and 1990's Violent by Nature) and shared stages with such luminaries as Slayer, Sacred Reich, and Death Angel, garnering a loyal cult following that remains to this day.

-I must confess here that I was aware of Atrophy's name during their brief late '80s heyday, but I didn't actually get to hear their music until 2006, when their CD catalog was reissued by the Polish record label Metal Mind Productions.
-Hey, it was impossible for a cash-strapped kid to keep up with every new thrash metal band that came down the pike back in the day.
+I was aware of Atrophy's existence during their brief late '80s heyday, but I didn't actually get to hear their music until their catalog was reissued by Metal Mind Productions in 2006.
+Hey, it was impossible for a cash-strapped kid to keep up with every new thrash band that came down the pike back in the day.
 I'm still playing catch-up all these years later!

 Whatever Happened to Atrophy?